Hedius/BF4StatusBot/README.md

     - The interval for presence changes.
 - BF4STATUSBOT_INTERVAL_DATA_FETCH=60
     - seconds (int)
-    - The interval for sending requests to Battlelog.
+    - The interval for sending requests to Battlelog and the BattleBit API.

 ## 2. Toml files

 You can also use configuration files.

-# Docker
+# Docker Configuration

 Each bot requires its own config.